patientempowerment/bars-frontend/README.md

   ...
 }
 ```
-First key is the label, in this case "asthma". "features" contains a list of all respective features, their coefficients, and their means.
+First key is the label, in this case <label1>. "features" contains a list of all respective features, their coefficients, and their means.
 This file is auto-generated, whenever the backend fits the corresponding model.

 #### labels.conf
 `assets/configs/labels.conf` specifies all labels to predict for, and their user-facing names.
 It is used to query the models.json from the server.